plantdink/jubilant-disco/README.md

-# Ken Livesey Portfolio
+# The Portfolio Project

 So you have finished a software development bootcamp......you have "learnt" all of these new skills & languages & frameworks & programs & concepts.....what happens next?

 If you are like me, you start looking for a job.
-To get one, you need to demonstrate your skills & how do you do that?
-You practice them by making a portfolio site, like this one.
+To get one, you need to demonstrate your skills, maybe start to extend yourself by using a popular language/framework......

+How do you do that?
+You do a project, possibly a portfolio site, like this one.

 ## Getting Started